-Household Income by Sources: - Total household income has been derived by summing up of total farm income and total non-farm income.
-Total farm income comprises of income obtained from crop production, livestock, etc. While on-form income includes income derived from business, salary, remittances etc. Net household income of sample farmers in selected districts during 2011-12 by source in Rs./Year/Household has been presented below.
+Total household income was derived by summing-up of total farm income as well as total non-farm income.
+Total farm income comprises of income obtained from crop production, livestock, etc. While on-form income includes income derived from business, salary, remittances etc. Net household income of sample farmers in the selected districts during 2011-12 by source in Rs./Year/Household has been presented in Table 6.12.